eksctl-io/eksctl/site/content/usage/experimental/01-gitops.md

 Write this into a file with the extension `*.yaml.tmpl` and commit it to your Quick Start repository.
 Files with this extension get processed by eksctl before committing them to the user's GitOps repository, while the rest get copied unmodified.

-Regarding the folder structure inside the Quick Stat repository, we recommend using a folder for each `namespace` and one file per kubernetes resource.
+Regarding the folder structure inside the Quick Start repository, we recommend using a folder for each `namespace` and one file per kubernetes resource.

 ```